microsoft/DirectX-Specs/d3d/HLSL_SM_6_6_WaveSize.md

 1. Some dithering has occurred on whether this should be a shader attribute or a global setting set via a pragma or command line argument.
-    - Current approach is to use an attribute, and support all shader types other than DXR shader types.
+    - RESOLVED: use an attribute,
+    and support all shader types other than DXR shader types.

 2. How about devices that don't report support for the optional WaveOps feature?
     - What are the requirements on the wave size min/max reported by the driver in this case?
-    - Should the these devices not be required to support this feature?
+      Should the these devices not be required to support this feature?
+      - RESOLVED: No additional requirement if no support of wave ops.
     - Should use of the wave size by the shader set the WaveOps feature requirement for the shader, even if the shader does not use wave intrinsics?
+      - RESOLVED: WaveSize is communicated through the min/max lanes whether or not wave ops are used.
+There is no optional feature bit.

 3. Should some flexibility be allowed for wave size when shaders cannot be directly dependent on the wave size?
     Such as for DXR shaders, and vertex, hull, domain, geometry, and pixel shaders that do not use wave intrinsics.
+    - RESOLVED: Feature currently limited to compute shader stage.

 4. Should support for DXR libraries be included?
+    - RESOLVED: Feature currently limited to compute shader stage.

 5. Should support for a single global setting for a library be considered?
     This would be potentially useful for DXR, but also if libraries are accepted in regular graphics pipelines in the future, and a consistent wave size is necessary for driver compilation of library functions and fast/efficient runtime linking.

-6. Need to message to developers that this is not a normal path that should be used, but one that may be used when it is really necessary.
-    - Proposed: Add warning message when compiling shader with feature.
-        Warning message can be disabled with pragma or option.
+    - RESOLVED: Feature currently limited to compute shader stage.

 ## Change Log

 Version|Date|Description
 -|-|-
 1.00|20 Apr 2021|Minor Edits for Publication
-0.1|2020-04-16|First Draft
-0.2|2020-04-21|Switch to using attribute only, exclude DXR 0.3|2020-05-11|Add warning, update justification
+0.3|2020-05-11|Add warning, update justification 0.2|2020-04-21|Switch to using attribute only, exclude DXR 0.1|2020-04-16|First Draft